begemkulova/terraform-practice/README.md

 # terraform-practice
 This repo is for my Terraform practice.

-Student: Bekaiym Egemkulova
+- Student: *Bekaiym Egemkulova*.
- Course: Terraform.
+- Course: Terraform.